BERGSGIRTS/renome/README.md

 # renome
-this is my atemt at renome
+this is my atempt at renome